Salesforce urges EU to probe Microsoft, Linkedin antitrust issues

 "Salesforce believes this raises significant antitrust and data privacy issues that need to be fully scrutinized by competition and data privacy authorities in the United States and in the European Union," he said.

-Microsoft could not be immediately reached for comment.
+Brad Smith, Microsoft's president and chief legal officer, said in a statement: "Salesforce may not be aware, but the deal has already been cleared to close in the United States, Canada, and Brazil.
+We're committed to continuing to work to bring price competition to a CRM market in which Salesforce is the dominant participant charging customers higher prices today."

 The European Commission's preliminary review of merger deals lasts 25 working days, which can be extended by about four months if it has serious concerns.

-(Reporting by Foo Yun Chee; editing by Francesco Guarascio)
+Reporting by Foo Yun Chee; Editing by Francesco Guarascio and Sandra Maler